 Interested in running your own event during the week or working with others to create a local creativity and wellbeing festival?
 We will give you all the support and resources you need to create successful events that encourage participation in arts and cultural activities.

-Our festival this year has a theme of Creative Futures, which means we will be focusing our headline events on the mental health of young people and climate change.
+Our festival this year has a theme of Postive Futures, which we feel is needed more than ever at the moment.
 If you want to run events which fit with the theme this would be great but we are an open festival and want to encourage anyone with an interest and capacity to hold an event.
 This could be as part of a current or long running programme or a chance to try something completely new.

 The events must take place within the festival 18- 24th May.
 Although we know that taking part in any culture or creative activity is good for your health and wellbeing we ask that events in the festival have a specific focus on this aspect.

-You need to register on our brand new site.
+You need to register and tell us about yourself.
+You can be an individual or an organisation of any size.
 Once you have registered you will have your own platform on the site where you can post events, tell people about who you are and also communicate with others

 Once you are registered you can add events which will be uploaded to our listings.

-We will also be providing you with templates and resources so you can add our festival badge to your website, encourage your followers on social media and also print out posters, postcards and other promotional material these are completely open to anyone hosting an event
+We will also be providing you with templates and resources so you can add our festival badge to your website and encourage your followers on social media

 We will be doing lots to shout about the festival so if you have a great story to tell then please get in touch.